-- Finance Committee this meets at least four times a year and is responsible for monitoring, evaluating and reviewing policy and performance in relation to financial management, compliance with reporting and regulatory requirements and reporting, receiving reports from the Responsible Officer/internal audit and drafting the annual budget including setting staffing levels.
-It also incorporates the role of an audit committee. - People and Performance Committee this meets once a term to monitor, evaluate and review Academy policy, practice and performance in relation to curriculum planning, communications, target setting and assessment, examinations and all pastoral issues.
-It also monitors and evaluations Human Resources Management across the Academy. - Environment Committee this meets once a term to look at the fabric of the school, monitoring improvements/ refurbishment and new build within the Academy keeping tight control of the financial commitments.
-The committee also monitors the Health and Safety for the site. - Occasional Committees Discipline, Complaints, Appeals and Pay.
+- Finance Environment and Audit Committee this meets at least four times a year and is responsible for monitoring, evaluating and reviewing policy and performance in relation to financial management, compliance with reporting and regulatory requirements and reporting, receiving reports from the Responsible Officer/internal audit and drafting the annual budget including setting staffing levels.
+It also incorporates the role of an audit committee. - Standards and Performance Committee this meets once a term to monitor, evaluate and review Academy policy, practice and performance in relation to curriculum planning, communications, target setting and assessment, examinations and all pastoral issues.
+It also monitors and evaluations Human Resources Management across the Academy. - Occasional Committees Discipline, Complaints, Appeals and Pay.